 Find over 40 fine motor activity ideas with kitchen items.
 Learn how to use everyday household items as fine motor tools for kids.

 You don’t have to spend a lot of money to find tools to use for fine motor activities.
-In fact, you can find many everyday household items that you can easily use.
+In fact, you can find many everyday household items that you can easily use for DIY fine motor activities.

-Check out this list of fine motor activities using items from your kitchen.
+Check out this list of fine motor activity ideas using items from your kitchen.
 Don’t forget to get the free fine motor printable at the end of the article.

 Kitchen Utensils as Fine Motor Tools